-- 4. All season meets hosted on or prior to the third Friday before the district golf tournament, (September 16, 2022) are to be reported to the NSAA office by the meet's host director, or by the participating team's coach or AD if the varsity meet is out of state or not hosted by a Class A school. - 5.
+- 4. All season meets hosted on or prior to the Friday of Week 11 (September 20, 2024), are to be reported to the NSAA office by the meet's host director, or by the participating team's coach or AD if the varsity meet is out of state or not hosted by a Class A school. - 5.
 Any schools not competing in at least three VARSITY 18-hole stroke-play competitions will be placed at the bottom of the seeding list in the order of their AVERAGE DIFFERENTIALS, lowest above highest on the list and placed in the sequential district. - 6.
 District tournament host schools and specific golf courses will be selected before the season begins in order to secure hosts and golf courses for the events.
 After post-season seeding, the host schools will be assigned to one of the four districts so there is one host-school per district.
-The NSAA Director of Golf will make the simplest one-team trades between districts so that host teams with the closest average differentials to a team in another district are switched.
+The NSAA Director of Golf will make the simplest one-team trades between districts so that host teams with the closest average differentials to a team in another district are switched. - a.
+The top 4 seeds in Class A will not be switched to move district host schools/sites. - b.
 Schools are not allowed to host consecutive years unless necessary.